osisoft/OMF-Developer-Companion-Guide/docs/Other_considerations.rst

 definitions, currently OMF supports only create actions, which means that you can create new versions, but you cannot change or delete existing ones.

-The following modifications to OMF type definitions are allowed:
+The following modifications to OMF type definitions between different versions are allowed:

 -	Adding new properties to the type
 -	Removing properties from the type